leileili1010/askQuora/README.md

   to create the `dist` folder.
   - Run `npm run build` every time before live deployment.
   - You can run from the default port in development to see changes live.

-## Features
-1. Users
-- users can create an account
-- users can Log-in and Logout of their created account with authentication
-2. Questions
-- Logged in users can view questions
-- Logged in users can post questions
-- Logged in users can update questions
-- Logged in users can delete questions
-3. Answers
-- Logged in users can view answers to questions
-- Logged in users can post their answers
-- Logged in users can update their answers
-- Logged in users can delete answers
-4. subcription
-- Logged in users can view subscriptions
-- Logged in users can subscribe to different topics
-- Logged in users can delete their subscriptions

-## User Stories
-1. User Account
-- Logged in users can view their account details
-- Logged in users can view question/answers they posted and subscriptions
-- Logged in users can update their questions and answers
-- Logged in users can delete their questions and answers
-2. Question
-- Logged in users can view questions so to find information and contribute to discussions
-- post a question, number of answers will be displayed below question
-- Logged in users can post a question to seek answers from the community
-- Logged in users can udate posted questions to correct mistakes or add more details
-- Logged in users can delete posted questions if they are no longer relevant or if user received the needed information
-3. Answer
-- Logged-in user can view answers to questions to gain knowledge or find solutions to problems
-- Logged-in user can post answers to questions, text, code, and images are all supported forms in their answers
-- Logged-in user can update posted answers to correct mistakes or provide additional information
-- Logged-in user can delete posted answers if they are no longer relevant or if the user wants to retract response
-4. Subscription
-- Logged-in user can view subscriptions so that the user can keep track of the topics the user interested in
-- Logged-in user can subscribe to different topics so that the user can receive updates and stay informed about new content
-- Logged-in user can delete subscriptions if the user longer interested in a topic
-5. Search
-- Logged-in user can search for questions by keyword so that user can quickly find relevant questions and answers